xkollar/handy-python/README.md

 In case you want to recover broken zip, you may prefer to use `zip -FF` instead.
-However, this script is designed to be easily modifiable, so you can turn off some checks and try to use is for recovery too.
+However, this script is designed to be easily modifiable, so you can turn off some checks and try to use it for recovery too.

 playlistserver.py
 -----------------